-Fighting COVID-19 Is Like 'Whack-A-Mole,' Says Writer Who Warned Of Pandemic
+Fighting COVID-19 Is Like 'Whack-A-Mole,' Says Writer Who Warned Of A Pandemic

 Two years ago, science writer Ed Yong wrote an article for The Atlantic in which he warned that a new global pandemic was inevitable — and that the world would be unprepared for it when it arrived.
 Now, with the outbreak of COVID-19, much of what Yong warned about in his reporting has come true.

 Yong says scientists are still working to understand how the novel coronavirus travels through air.
-His latest article for The Atlantic concerns whether or not individuals beyond health care workers and other front-line personnel should be wearing some sort of mask to help prevent spread of the coronavirus.
+His latest article for The Atlantic concerns whether or not people beyond health care workers and other front-line personnel should be wearing some sort of mask to help prevent spread of the coronavirus.

 Yong notes that there are two ways in which respiratory viruses typically travel through air: as droplets of fluid and as evaporated specks of fluid called "aerosols."